Sophia Smith Galer

 Sophia Smith Galer is an award-winning journalist, writer, speaker, and content creator, credited for pioneering astute, engaging journalism on TikTok.

-Recognised in British Vogue as one of the 25 most influential women in the UK and included in the Forbes 30 Under 30 list in 2022, Sophia was awarded a British Journalism award for ‘Innovation of the Year’ in 2021 for her drive and push for representation in newsrooms for younger audiences and the stories and platforms that matter to them.
+Also recognised in British Vogue as one of 25 most influential women in the UK, Sophia was included in the Forbes 30 under 30 list in 2022.
+She was awarded a British Journalism Award for 'Innovation of the Year' in 2021 for her drive and push for representation in newsrooms for younger audiences and the stories and platforms that matter to them.

 Sophia began her career reporting across the BBC World Service, BBC Radio 4 and BBC World News and building Webby-winning BBC social media channels before joining VICE News as a senior reporter, where she was until February 2024.
 Her multilingual reporting across Spanish, Arabic and Italian has helped her get to the story first in English-language media several times, including her reporting on a catcalling episode in Madrid that won over 25 million TikTok and Instagram views.

-Sophia frequently appears as an expert on media innovation, sexual health reporting and TikTok across British news media.
-She is the only reporter in the UK to be both HEFAT trained to handle hostile environments and accredited via acet UK to deliver sex education, following the publication of her book Losing It: Dispelling the Sex Myths that Rule Our Lives.
-It was published by Harper Collins in 2022 to critical acclaim and was a No.1 Amazon bestseller in its category.
-She became a Visiting Fellow in 2023 for Brown University’s Information Futures Lab where she has developed resources for combating misinformation and misogyny in British schools that she delivers personally.
+Following the publication of her first book Losing It: Dispelling the Sex Myths that Rule Our Lives, published by Harper Collins in 2022 to critical acclaim and was a No.1 Amazon bestseller in its category, Sophia is frequently called upon as an expert on media innovation, sexual health reporting, and TikTok across British news media.
+She is the only reporter in the UK to be both HEFAT trained to handle hostile environments and accredited via acet UK to deliver sex education.
+In 2023, she became a Visiting Fellow for Brown University’s Information Futures Lab where she has developed resources for combating misinformation and misogyny in British schools that she delivers personally.